Immigration Detention: Your Rights in the UK

 If you are detained, you have important rights:

-- Legal representation: You have the right to a solicitor.
+• Legal representation: See our DIY vs solicitor guide.
+You have the right to a solicitor.
 The GOV.UK legal adviser finder can help you locate one.
 Legal aid is available for detention cases.

-- Medical care: You are entitled to healthcare while detained, including mental health support.
+• Medical care: You are entitled to healthcare while detained (separate from the Immigration Health Surcharge), including mental health support.

 Applying for Bail